bizztreat/wr-talon-one-coupon/MANUAL.md

 #### input.csv

-Represents collected the raw coupon data
+Represents collected raw coupon data in format below:

 ["value","expirydate","startdate","recipientintegrationid","limitval","attributes"]

-Note that of these columns, only the **value** column is required.
+Note that only the **value** column is required.
 All others are optional.
 Limits default to 1 if they are not provided.

 - value: Id of the specific coupon, Id is unique
 - expirydate: Timestamp YYYY-MM-DDTHH:mm:ssZ